 Let’s get started.

-Here’s what your dashboard will look once you get through Airtable’s fantastic onboarding process.
+Here’s what your dashboard will look like once you get through Airtable’s fantastic onboarding process.

 Alright, there’s a lot here.
 Let’s go over each bit of your dashboard.

 Starting from the top, you’ll find a navigation bar with Bases, Templates, Marketplace, and Universe:

 - Bases: “Base” — short for database — is Airtable’s word for what another tool might call a spreadsheet.
 No matter what you’re looking to create with Airtable, you’ll be doing it in a base.
 Clicking here will take you to your workspace.
 This is where you’ll find all your bases after you’ve created a few.

 - Templates: Not sure where to start?
 Airtable has a whole database full of templates you can use.
 You can find templates for setting up a blog calendar, product launch, video production, and just about anything else you can think of.

 - Marketplace: Do you need a little more from your base?
 Airtable’s marketplace is filled with apps, integrations, and other tools designed to satisfy even the most selective power user.